Border security and management

 Improving border security and management

-Through its Border Security and Management (BSM) Programme, UNCCT aims to strengthening Member States’ capacities to prevent the cross-border movement of terrorists and stem the flow of foreign terrorist fighters (FTFs) through improved border security and management.
+Through its Border Security and Management (BSM) Programme, UNCCT aims to strengthen Member States’ capacities to prevent the cross-border movement of terrorists and stem the flow of foreign terrorist fighters (FTFs).

 Mandate of the Programme